W. Robert Godfrey

 Sinclair Ferguson

 Dr. Sinclair B. Ferguson is a Ligonier Ministries teaching fellow, vice-chairman of Ligonier Ministries, and Chancellor’s Professor of Systematic Theology at Reformed Theological Seminary.
-He is featured teacher for several Ligonier teaching series, including Union with Christ.
+He is featured teacher for several Ligonier teaching series, including Sojourners and Exiles.
 He is author of many books, including The Whole Christ, Maturity, and Devoted to God's Church.
-Dr. Ferguson is also host of the podcast Things Unseen.
+Dr. Ferguson is host of the podcast Things Unseen.

 More on this topic